Altinn/altinn-studio-docs/content/app/app-dev-course/modul4/_index.en.md

 ### In Local Development environment

-1. The muncipality of Sogndal has created a [code list](../industry.json) for **industries**.
+1. The municipality of Sogndal has created a [code list](../industry.json) for **industries**.
 Download the file and place it correctly in the repository.

 2. Set up the values in the code list for **Years in work force** directly in the application logic.